soniasurgy/maxRgain/README.md

 maxRgain implements an Integer Programming-based method for optimizing genetic gain in polyclonal selection, where the goal is to select a group of genotypes that jointly meet multi-trait selection criteria.
+Polyclonal selection, as opposed to the selection of a single genotype, helps to preserve genetic diversity and provides greater environmental stability, while still obtaining high genetic gains.
 The method uses predictors of genotypic effects obtained from the fitting of mixed models.
 Its application is demonstrated with grapevine data, but is applicable to other species and breeding contexts.

 ## Key Features